 There are around 2.8 million sole traders in the UK.
-It is the most popular, and simplest, way of starting up in business.
+It is the most popular, and simplest, way of starting and running a business.

-In this guide, we take a look at the key things you need to know about becoming a sole trader, and whether it is the right business structure for you.
+In this guide, we take a look at what exactly a sole trader is, the key things you need to know about becoming a sole trader, and whether it is the right business structure for you.

 So, what is a sole trader?